calebmsword/javascript-notes/async-await.md

 showFirstAle().then(console.log);  // "success"
 ```

-This function is fully equivalent to a generator function, given that we create a utility function which uses the generator function.
+This function is fully equivalent to a generator function given that we create a utility function which uses the generator function.
 Let us call the utility function `run`.
 Before explaining what `run` is or how it is implemented, let us see what the equivalent code would be:

 ```javascript
 function getAles() {